 Like us on Facebook!

 We will be hosting panels and lab events at three major Anthropology conferences later in 2018.
 We’ll be at the EASA in Stockholm in August, where we plan to collaboratively develop new codes of practice to be shared with professional associations and institutions.
 We’ll be at the ASA in September in Oxford, where we are looking forward to teaming up with colleagues from Australia and New Zealand leading the #MeTooAnthro movement and discussing safer practices and spaces in our field sites and our institutions.
-Later in 2018 we will be hosting friendly networking events and code of conduct development sessions – watch this space!
+And last but not least, funding provided, we hope to be attending the AAS Annual Conference in Cairns, Australia.
+Later in 2018 we will be hosting friendly networking events and code of practice development sessions – watch this space!

 14-17 August 2018, Stockholm, Sweden